• Art magazine

 Joachim Rodriguez y Romero

-Art speaks - but not always in a language that all understand.
-Art has many forms of expression that impress, strike or encourage thoughts.
-Nevertheless, works sometimes remain silent, they are unable to address the listeners by an inner world against mirrors t.
-Creativity arises from the sensitivity, intuition and creativity of the artists.
-Nevertheless, the world of an artist can sometimes be translated so that it causes intensity from the viewer.
+Art speaks – but not always in a language everyone understands.
+Art has many forms of expression that can impress, provoke, or stimulate thought.
+Yet sometimes works remain silent, unable to address the listener by reflecting an inner world.
+Creativity arises from the sensitivity, intuition, and creativity of the artist.
+Nevertheless, an artist's world can sometimes be translated so that it evokes intensity in the viewer.

 At a time when the mediation of culture becomes a rational matter, artistic, pictorial texts become more important.
 Exhibition descriptions, wall texts or catalogs as well as digital story formats help to make art an experience, for people as well as for experts.
 A ghostwriter whose ghostwriter prize can prove to be a worthwhile investment in cultural communication.
 They tell stories, explain the background and open doors to works that may otherwise remain closed.